Neale Richmond

-Education
+Early life

-A native of Ballinteer, Richmond was educated at Taney Parish Primary School and Wesley College, before graduating from University College Dublin, with a BA in History in 2004 and an MA in Political Science in 2005.
+A native of Ballinteer, Dublin, Richmond was educated at Taney Parish Primary School and Wesley College, before graduating from University College Dublin (UCD), with a BA in history in 2004 and an MA in political science in 2005.
 He lives in Stepaside with his wife and family.
-He is a member of the Church of Ireland.
+His older brother Graham Richmond is a member of Wicklow County Council.
+Richmond is a member of the Church of Ireland.

 Political career

 While studying in UCD, Richmond was chair of the UCD branch of Young Fine Gael.
+After leaving college, he began working for Gay Mitchell in the European Parliament.

 He was elected to Dún Laoghaire–Rathdown County Council in 2009 to represent the Glencullen–Sandyford local electoral area.
 Richmond was re-elected to the Council in 2014 on the first count.
 Following his re-election to the council, he was appointed by the Taoiseach as one of Ireland's nine delegates to the European Committee of the Regions.

+From 2011 to 2016, Richmond served as the parliamentary assistant to Olivia Mitchell.
+After announcing that she would retire at the 2016 general election, Mitchell backed Richmond to run in Dublin Rathdown in her place, and he was seen as the favourite to be selected for Fine Gael, but Josepha Madigan and Alan Shatter defeated him in the selection convention.

 He was elected to Seanad Éireann in 2016 for the Labour Panel.
 He was appointed Chair of the Seanad Select Committee on the decision of the United Kingdom to leave the European Union on 23 February 2017.

 Following the 2020 general election, Richmond was elected to Dáil Éireann as a Fine Gael TD for the Dublin Rathdown constituency, taking the second seat in the three-seat constituency behind Catherine Martin and ahead of party colleague Josepha Madigan.

-He has previously worked as an advisor in the European Parliament and Dáil Éireann, as well as a Projects Manager in the not-for-profit sector.

-On 13 January 2023, he was appointed as Minister of State at the Department of Enterprise, Trade and Employment and Minister of State at the Department of Social Protection following the resignation of Damien English.
+On 13 January 2023, Richmond was appointed as Minister of State at the Department of Enterprise, Trade and Employment and Minister of State at the Department of Social Protection following the resignation of Damien English.

+On 10 April 2024, Richmond was appointed as Minister of State at the Department of Finance following the appointment of Simon Harris as Taoiseach.

+At the 2024 general election, Richmond was re-elected to the Dáil.